Anagni: Language and dialect

 The language, or dialect, of Anagni (called Anagnino) can be categorized as a Central Italian dialect, within the Central-Northern Latian area.
 The definite articles (the) are Ju-masculine singular (pronounced like the English word you), La-feminine singular, Ji-masculine plural (pronounced Yee), and Le-feminine plural (pronounced like the English word Lay).
 The indefinite articles (a, an) are nu-for masculine words and na for feminine words.
 The final vowel is always pronounced in the plural form and usually in the singular form (this is in comparison with Southern Laziale and Neapolitan where the final vowel of a word is usually slurred, unaccented).
 For those who know Italian, the Anagnino dialect preserves the u's found in Latin; for example instead of the Italian con (with), the people of Anagni use cu from the Latin cum.
 There are many other differences between the Italian and Anagnino.
 Some examples include the deletion of some n's, l's, and r's commonly found in Italian.
 For linguistic historians, the dialect is especially important for studying pre-Roman Italic languages and also the formation of Italian.
 Like Latin, the v's are pronounced like u's; for example vino (wine in Italian) is uino in Anagnino.
 Today's Standard Italian is influenced by German, French, Arabic, Greek, and Spanish, while the dialect of Anagni and the others of central Italy (south of Rome, west of the Apennines, and north of Campania) are relatively considered solely Latin and pre-Italic, due to the limited settlement of foreign people in the area.

-Coat of arms

-Anagni's coat of arms include an eagle over the lion and the letters S.P.Q.A.
-The coat of arms symbolizes the forced union of Anagni and the Roman Republic in 306 BC.
-The lion symbolizes the native Hernican people, and the eagle on top of the lion symbolizes the Romans conquering the Hernici.
-The letters S.P.Q.A. stands for Senatus Populusque Anagninus ("the Senate and the People of Anagni").
-It is a model after the ancient acronym S.P.Q.R. for Rome (Senatus Populusque Romanus, "the Senate and the People of Rome").
-The two keys above the eagle signify the city's papal history.
-The imperial crown above the crest and the imperial robe signifies Anagni was a famous and important residence of the Roman Emperors.
-The label is in Latin, HERNICA SAXA COLVNT QVOS DIVES ANAGNIA PASCIT.